aliciapflaumer/blog/about.md

 permalink: /about/
 ---

-I am a full-stack web developer with a background in fine arts – with a focus in photography – and web content publishing.
+I am an Artist & Technologist with a background in full-stack web development, photography, and web content publishing.

 --